Selecting Vacation Accommodations

 AirBNB – AirBNB is something that we learned about 5 years ago, when I met my friend Candice and she rented out rooms in her house for AirBNB.
 Actually, she even rented a tent in her backyard during the summer months.
 That was weird to me, but it was always full.
 Using AirBNB you can select either private rooms within someone’s home or whole homes/apartments.
 Usually you either have a kitchen or your have access to a kitchen.
 We have used AirBNB a few times and have liked our accommodations very much.

 You book on their website, where you have to have a free account.
 The owner will contact you for arrival information after you book.
 Always read the reviews for the place you select prior to reserving it.
 You want it to be what you want.
 Also, be sure to read what the home provides.
 You don’t want to rent a place in a hot, humid climate if they don’t provide an air conditioner. (my husband did this) Generally the longer you stay, the less your weekly rate will be.
 A nice thing about AirBNB is that when you open an account, they give you a referral link and anyone who signs up on your link and makes a reservation gets you a referral credit in your account.
+Also, if you sign up with my link, you get a $40 credit towards your first reservation.
 (Those links are my referral link.)

 Hotel – Everyone knows what a hotel is, but there is a broad variety.
 If you are the type of person who loves luxury, a five star hotel is probably for you.
 Someone will clean up after you every day and you can have spa days.
 There are mid price hotels that are nice hotels, without the bells and whistles.
 However, they can still be higher priced than an AirBNB place.
 Some hotels have kitchens in the rooms, but most do not.
 You just have to look for what you want in your preferred location.